Adi52/duck-hunt/readme.md

 ## Inspiration

-I was inspired to write this game by wanting to discover the power of HTML5 Canvas.
+I was inspired to write this game by desire to discover the power of HTML5 Canvas.
 After doing the first animations in canvas, I decided to try to write a retro game.
 Duck Hunt was chosen because of childhood memories.